smadhukumar/kafka/environment-setup/environment-setup.md

 	![Configuration file preview.](images/prereq-3.png)

 3. Now we need to create a file to help terraform understand your environment.
-In the cloud-shell, type the below command and modify **terraform.tfvars** file.
+In the Cloud Shell, type the below command and modify **terraform.tfvars** file.

 	```
 	<copy>